bulgr0z/dockerfile-nginx-php/README.md

 This image exposes 3 volumes `/etc/nginx/sites-enabled`, `/etc/nginx/sites-available` and `/home/www`.
 Run it with

-`docker run -d -p 127.0.0.1:80:80 -v ./sites-enabled:/etc/nginx/sites-enabled bulgroz/nginxphp`
+`docker run -d -p 127.0.0.1:80:80 -v /<path_to_the_repo>/sites-enabled:/etc/nginx/sites-enabled bulgroz/nginxphp`

-* You probably want to run this image on a public interface (and not localhost), change the ip adresses accordingly.
+* You probably want to run this image on a public interface (and not localhost), change the ip adress accordingly.
 * You can mount multiple directories by passing multiple -v arguments